Mostafa-DE/delang/server/examples/dataStructures/congrats.md

 <br />

-Click here to continue the tour: <a href="https://delang.mostafade.com/play/builtInFunc/welcome">Data Structures Section</a>
+Click here to continue the tour: <a href="https://delang.mostafade.com/play/builtInFunc/welcome">Built-in Functions</a>